JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an OEM Cloud App Store/index.md

 ## Getting CloudAppVehicleID (Optional)
 The `CloudAppVehicleID` is an optional parameter used by cloud apps to identify a head unit.
 The content of `CloudAppVehicleID` is up to the OEM's implementation.
 Possible values could be the VIN or a hashed VIN.
 The `CloudAppVehicleID` value can be retrieved as part of the `GetVehicleData` RPC.
-To find out more about how to retrieve `CloudAppVehicleID`, check out the  [Getting Vehicle Data](Getting Vehicle Data) section.
+To find out more about how to retrieve `CloudAppVehicleID`, check out the [Retrieving Vehicle Data](Other SDL Features/Retrieving Vehicle Data) section.